MASTERPIECE: Dark Angel

 WATCH ON YOUR SCHEDULE:

-This film will be available for viewing on demand for a limited time after broadcast.
-Extend your viewing window with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This full episode is available to stream on demand with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn more and activate your benefit now.

 A World Productions/MASTERPIECE Co-Production for ITV and also supported by Screen Yorkshire’s Yorkshire Content Fund.
 The Director is Brian Percival.
 It is written by Gwyneth Hughes and inspired by the book "Mary Ann Cotton: Britain's First Female Serial Killer" by David Wilson.
 It is produced by Jake Lushington and executive produced by Kirstie Macdonald, Simon Heath and Gwyneth Hughes for World Productions.
 The Executive Producer for MASTERPIECE is Rebecca Eaton for MASTERPIECE at WGBH Boston.